adimail/adimail.github.io/_posts/2024-04-15-web3-notes-sharing-app.md

 ### p2p

-p2p architecture is a subset of decentralized architecture where each node in the network can act as both a client and a server.
+P2P architecture is a subset of decentralized architecture where each node in the network can act as both a client and a server.
 In a P2P network, nodes (peers) communicate directly with each other, sharing resources and information without needing a central server.
 Here are the key features and advantages

 - resource sharing
 - direct communication

-blockchain, DAOs and dApps are good examples of decentralized networks. i once interviewed a student from pune for a backend role in our startup, he was good. his expertise was in dapps and blockchain. we didn't work out but his profile was good. now i will learn this as well and share the results on my blog.
+Blockchain, DAOs and dApps are good examples of decentralized networks.

 ## How it will work

-imagine a network collectively owned by all the students, without any central server—just their mobile devices and personal computers. on this network, students can find, share, search, filter, sort, view, and transfer files among themselves. they don't need an internet connection to share files if they are on the same WiFi network, making it easy to share lecture notes, PDF files, and computer programs with one another.
+Imagine a network collectively owned by all the students, without any central server—just their mobile devices and personal computers.
+On this network, students can find, share, search, filter, sort, view, and transfer files among themselves.
+They don't need an internet connection to share files if they are on the same WiFi network, making it easy to share lecture notes, PDF files, and computer programs with one another.

 IPFS (InterPlanetary File System) is a peer-to-peer distributed file system that aims to connect all computing devices with the same system of files.
 It is a protocol designed to create a more decentralized and efficient web by allowing users to store and share data in a distributed manner.